 Harrison Scott Key is the author of WORLD’S LARGEST MAN: A MEMOIR (HarperCollins) and a contributing editor for the Oxford American magazine.
 His humor and nonfiction have appeared in the New York Times, Outside, The Best American Travel Writing, Image, Creative Nonfiction, Reader’s Digest, Salon, McSweeney’s Internet Tendency, and others.
 He teaches writing at SCAD in Savannah, Georgia, where he lives with his wife and three children.
 Find him on Twitter (@HarrisonKey) or at his website.

 Heather McPherson is the food editor and restaurant critic for the Orlando Sentinel and OrlandoSentinel.com.
 She is a past president of the Association of Food Journalists and is author of two cookbooks, coauthor of five cookbooks, and editor of three others.
-Her latest work is Field to Feast: Recipes Celebrating Florida Farmers, Chefs, and Artisans with Pam Brandon and Katie Farmand.
+Her latest work is Good Catch: Recipes and Stories Celebrating the Best of Florida’s Waters with Pam Brandon and Katie Farmand.
 She loves all Florida seafood, but grouper with a lemony caper-dill sauce is her favorite.

 Susan Parker specializes in the history of the colonial southeast.
 She is finalizing the editing of the St. Augustine Historical Society’s new book on the history of St. Augustine.
 Her work appears in Signposts: New Directions in Southern Women’s Legal History University of Georgia Press; The History of Florida (University of Florida Press) and From La Florida to La California (American Franciscan Academy).
 She is currently working on a book the residents ” of all colors” of colonial St. Augustine.

 Susan Parker will present during the Book Festival.